SovereignCloudStack/events/OpenInfraSummit2022/JumpstartSCS.md

 ## Social Summary (100 chars)

-Ever wondered how to climb the shoulders of giant's communities?
-SCS is your springboard!
+Ever wondered how to climb the shoulders of giants?
+SCS is your springboard to great communities!

 ## What should attendees expect to learn?
 (1000 chars)